 Millennials are frugal

 Contrary to the popular belief of billionaires and baby boomers, Millennial frugality puts your grandma’s coupon-clipping to shame.
+In fact, this generation may even have better spending habits than baby boomers.
 Coming of age during the Great Recession, Millennials witnessed the disappearance of their parents’ life savings and widespread home foreclosures.
 These influences have made Millennials a generation of conservative spenders who are fearfully aware that employment and financial stability are never promised.
-When one considers how far Millennials will go to achieve personal financial stability – like living in a truck in a company parking lot to beat student loan debt and high housing prices – it’s hardly surprising that Millennials spend less on apparel and other incidentals than previous generations, and that they have more cash savings than the general population.
+When one considers how far Millennials will go to achieve personal financial stability – like living in a truck in a company parking lot to beat student loan debt and high housing prices – it’s hardly surprising that Millennials spend less on apparel and other incidentals than previous generations, and that they have more savings than the general population.

 The economy isn’t what it used to be